stellargraph/stellargraph/demos/node-classification-graphsage/README.md

 ## CORA dataset

-Currently the examples in this directory are testednano ~/.gnupg/gpg-agent.conf on the CORA dataset.
+Currently the examples in this directory are tested on the CORA dataset.
 The GraphSAGE model assumes that node features are available.

 The dataset can be downloaded from https://linqs-data.soe.ucsc.edu/public/lbc/cora.tgz